Best 35×12.50R20 Tires for Tundra [2026]

 Travel Friendly

-Well suited for mixed use—stable on highways and confident on trails, though the aggressive pattern gives a firmer feel than mellow A/Ts.
+Well suited for mixed use.
+It is stable on highways and confident on trails, though the aggressive pattern gives a firmer feel than mellow A/T tires.

 Use Cases